Listing disclosure requirements - South Australia (SA)

 Information that must be disclosed before a renter applies

 Some information must be disclosed to prospective renters before they submit an application.
 This information does not have to be collected inside the application form itself, but the renter must be told upfront.
+Currently Cubbi does not collet the below information when you list a property for rent in Cubbi therefore you will need to update your listing description with the following:

 Exclusions from the tenancy

 A renter must be told if any part of the premises is excluded from the residential tenancy.
+Most properties have no exclusions — the default text above covers this.
+If something is excluded, swap the exclusions line to:

 Exclusions: The rear garden shed is excluded from the lease.